 The California Department of Justice (“DOJ”) retains an electronic database containing relevant information about firearm sales and transfers.
-This database is critical to implementing various gun safety laws, especially those requiring people to relinquish firearms after becoming prohibited from keeping them, like after a criminal conviction.
+This database is critical to implementing various gun safety laws, especially those requiring people to relinquish firearms after becoming prohibited from keeping them, like after being convicted of a serious firearm-prohibiting crime.
 For more information about this automated record database, see the section entitled Retention of Sales / Background Check Records in California.

 Other state laws require people to notify the state Department of Justice when they transport firearms into the state of California, or otherwise acquire firearms without the participation of a licensed dealer in California:

 Any firearm owner who moves into California is deemed a “personal firearm importer.”1 Within 60 days, the person must provide a report to DOJ regarding their firearm or sell or transfer the firearm through a licensed dealer or to a sheriff or police department.
 The form requires the firearm owner to expressly authorize DOJ to perform a background check to determine the owner’s firearm eligibility using all relevant state and federal databases, including the federal NICS database.
 The form also requires the firearm owner to certify that he or she understands that if the results of this check reveal that he or she is ineligible either to lawfully possess or purchase firearms, he or she must relinquish any and all firearms in his or her possession.
 Although the form does not specify the time period during which the person must then relinquish his or her firearms, presumably he or she must do so immediately, since his or her possession of those firearms is at all times unlawful.2

 A person who moves into the state and is in possession of an assault weapon or a.50 BMG rifle may either obtain a permit from DOJ before entering the state with the firearm, or cause the firearm to be delivered to a licensed dealer who will store the weapon until the person obtains a permit.3